 Local Parks and smaller Parkettes are intended to serve the recreational needs of the immediate neighbourhood for active and passive recreational uses.
 Local Parks contain sports fields, playgrounds, courts, walkways and in some cases splash pads.
 Smaller Parkettes normally contain playgrounds, seating areas and walkways.

-Between July 10 and July 31 view the proposed conceptual park plan and complete a survey to share feedback on your preferred playground equipment and to provide general comments on the proposed project.
+Between July 10 and July 31, 2023 residents were invited to view the proposed conceptual park plan and complete a survey to share feedback on the preferred playground equipment and to provide general comments on the proposed project.
+Feedback collected helped inform the proposed the final design concept for the north playground equipment.

 Planning Background